Medicare Enrolled

 Yes.
 Dr. Morsli received a total of $109,439 from 25 companies across 175 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common among physicians — 57% of all U.S. physicians receive at least one industry payment.
 Patients may wish to ask their doctor about these relationships, especially if a recommended drug or device appears in the payment records.

-How do Dr. Morsli's costs compare to other cardiovascular diseases in Sarasota?
+How do Dr. Morsli's costs compare to other cardiologists in Sarasota?

 Dr. Morsli's average Medicare payment per service is $99.
 Note that these figures represent what Medicare pays, not your out-of-pocket cost, which depends on your specific insurance plan and deductible.
 Procedure-level data above shows both what was submitted and what Medicare paid for each service type.